ProjectLibertyLabs/siwf/docs/src/SignatureGeneration.md

 ### Parameter: `permissions`

-The list of Frequency Schema Ids permissions your application is requesting from the user.
+The list of Frequency Intent Ids permissions your application is requesting from the user.

 - See a full list of [Available Delegations](./Delegations.md)